Detlew/PowerTOST/README.md

   - *α* 0.05, {*θ*<sub>1</sub>, *θ*<sub>2</sub>} (0.80, 1.25).
 Details
-    of the sample size search (and the regulatory settings in reference-scaled average bioequivalence) are printed.
+    of the sample size search (and the regulatory settings in reference-scaled average bioequivalence) are shown in the console.
   - Note: In all functions values have to be given as ratios, not in percent.